FrameworkComputer/EmbeddedController/docs/fingerprint/fingerprint-tpm-seed.md

     to produce the TPM-seed).
-*   In the unlikely event of the contents of the tmp file being modified before they are programmed into the FPMCU, FP unlock would fail (since the encrypted templates would not longer be decrypted correctly, since the FPMCU encryption key would have changed).
+*   In the unlikely event of the contents of the tmp file being modified before they are programmed into the FPMCU, FP unlock would fail (since the encrypted templates would no longer be decrypted correctly, since the FPMCU encryption key would have changed).
 The FP templates encryption key is a combination of both the `TPM_seed` as well as the internal `SBP_Src_Key` combined with a random salt, and since only the encrypted templates are